-- (1) The Board shall obtain from each primary management official and key employee all of the following information: - (A) Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, all languages (spoken or written); - (B) Currently and for the previous five (5) years: business and employment positions held, ownership interests in those businesses, business and residence addresses, and driver's license numbers; - (C) The names and current addresses of at least three (3) personal references, including one (1) personal reference who was acquainted with the applicant during each period of residence listed under paragraph 1(B) of this section; - (D) Current business and residential telephone numbers, and all cell phone numbers; - (E) A description of any existing and previous business relationships with other Indian tribes, including any ownership interests in those businesses; - (F) A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses; - (G) The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - (H) For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date and disposition if any; - (I) For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations), within ten (10) years of the date of the application, the name and address of the court involved and the date and disposition, if any;

-- (J) For each criminal charge (excluding minor traffic charges), whether or not there is a conviction, if such criminal charge is within ten (10) years of the date of the application and is not otherwise listed pursuant to paragraph 1(H) or 1(I) of this section, the criminal charge, the name and address of the court involved and the date and disposition, if any; - (K) The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted; - (L) A current photograph; - (M) Any other information the Board deems relevant; and Fingerprints obtained in accordance with procedures adopted by the Board, pursuant to 25 C.F.R.
+- (1) The Board shall obtain from each primary management official and key employee all of the following information: - (A) Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, all languages (spoken or written); - (B) Currently and for the previous five (5) years: business and employment positions held, Page 10 of 32 ownership interests in those businesses, business and residence addresses, and driver's license numbers;

+- (C) The names and current addresses of at least three (3) personal references, including one (1) personal reference who was acquainted with the applicant during each period of residence listed under paragraph 1(B) of this section; - (D) Current business and residential telephone numbers, and all cell phone numbers; - (E) A description of any existing and previous business relationships with other Indian tribes, including any ownership interests in those businesses; - (F) A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses; - (G) The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - (H) For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date and disposition if any; - For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations), within ten (10) years of the date of the application, the name and address of the court involved and the date and disposition, if any; - (J) For each criminal charge (excluding minor traffic charges), whether or not there is a conviction, if such criminal charge is within ten (10) years of the date of the application and is not otherwise listed pursuant to paragraph 1(H) or 1(l) of this section, the criminal charge, the name and address of the court involved and the date and disposition, if any; - (K) The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted; - (L) A current photograph; - (M) Any other information the Board deems relevant; and Fingerprints obtained in accordance with procedures adopted by the Board, pursuant to 25 C.F.R.
 Sec.
 522.2(h).
 The Tribe shall perform a background investigation for each primary management official and key employee of the gaming operation.
-The Tribe shall request fingerprints from each primary management official and key employee. - (N) Fingerprints shall be taken by TGA and submitted to the NIGC for processing through the Federal Bureau of Investigations and the National Criminal Information Center to determine the applicant's criminal history, if any.
-When a primary management official or key employee is employed by the Tribe, a complete application file, containing all of the information listed in Section 11-7.03 shall be maintained. - (2) If the NIGC has received an investigative report concerning an individual who another tribe wishes to employ as a key employee or primary management official and if the second tribe has access to the investigative materials held by the first tribe, the second tribe may update the investigation and update the investigative report under 11- 7.06 below.
+The Tribe shall request fingerprints from each primary management official and key employee. - (N) The Board shall keep and maintain a file of said applications for licenses under this Ordinance, together with a record of all action taken with respect to such applications.

+(2) If the NIGC has received an investigative report concerning an individual who another tribe wishes to employ as a key employee or primary management official and if the second tribe has access to the investigative materials held by the first tribe, the second tribe may update the investigation and update the investigative report under 11- 7.06 below.